Skip to search Skip to content

 Profile and Settings

-The Profile is a modal view in form of a container that holds various user and app specific settings and allows the user to customize their app experience.
-Anatomy Navigational Structure Flat Navigation For apps that use flat navigation, the user profile is generally accessible on the main screen of each content category, with a [...]
+The profile and settings page is a modal view in form of a container that holds various user and app specific settings and allows the user to customize their app experience.
+Profile and settings example Anatomy Content Structure A. Profile Header (Optional) The profile header can contain items that provide more information about the user [...]

 Category: Patterns